 Your app will offer something your target audience needs.
 But if the design is displeasing and the interface layout is inconvenient, what’s the point?
 A lousy UI would destroy the impact of a good UX.

-When it comes to designing a compelling digital product, you need both.
-UX and UI complement each other.
+When it comes to designing a compelling digital product, you need both. user experience and user interface complement each other.

 In the world of modern tech, UI and UX can make or break the success of any product.
 Therefore, it is essential to understand that both rely on each other to maximize the efficiency of a digital product.